 For this church:

-In the chancel are excellent 17th and 18th century monuments to the Molyneux family.
-The best is that for Sir John (d1691) and his wife, excellent work in the cartouches, and two busts in niches.
+On entering the church the visitor is very conscious of the presence of the Molyneux and Carnarvon families with their florid baroque memorials and funeral hatchments vying with the Royal Arms of George I in the nave.
+Excellent 17th and 18th century monuments to the Molyneux family can be found in the chancel.
+The best is that for Sir John (d.1691) and his wife, which includes excellent work in the cartouches, and two busts in niches.
 Also there is a bust of Sir Francis, Gentleman Usher of the Black Rod, 1812, by Josephus Kendrick.

 The appeal of the church is ‘the exceptional completeness’ of its 17th century furnishings – box pews throughout and a squire’s pew on large barley-sugar columns and with unglazed windows.
 There are altar rails with balusters, an altar table, a combined pulpit and reading desk, a 17th century timber roof and a west gallery, all completing the picture.